I created this lotion for a dear loved one who struggles with nervousness and anxiety, and has trouble relaxing and sleeping at night.

 - a preservative (more on the nature-derived kinds I use in step 3 below)

-*I used apricot kernel oil for this batch, but you could also try sunflower oil, olive oil, avocado oil, hemp oil, sweet almond oil and so forth.
+*I used apricot kernel oil for this batch, since it soaks in quickly, but you could also try sunflower oil, olive oil, avocado oil, hemp oil, sweet almond oil and so forth.
+If you’d like, you could first infuse the oils with skin-soothing herbs such as calendula.

 **If you’d like to incorporate magnesium oil into this recipe, use 40 g water + 35 g magnesium oil.
-I’ve tried several of the brands found HERE and they all work great!
-(You may enjoy reading more about magnesium oil benefits HERE and HERE.)
+I’ve tried several brands including Ancient Minerals and Life-Flo and they both work great!
+(You may enjoy reading more about magnesium oil benefits HERE.)

 Making this lotion is as easy as 1-2-3!

-Add the oil and emulsifying wax NF to a heatproof jar or upcycled tin can.
+Add the oil and emulsifying wax NF to a small heatproof jar.
 Measure the water and magnesium oil, if using, into a half-pint (250 ml) canning jar.

 Carefully pour the hot contents of the two containers together.
 You’ll notice the mixture immediately start looking milky as the the oils and water combine and start emulsifying on contact.